List of modern great powers: Netherlands (1648–1795)

-The Dutch Empire ended up in control of various territories after the Dutch achieved independence from Spain in the late 16th century.
-The strength of their shipping industry and the expansion of trading routes between Europe and the Orient bolstered the strength of the overseas colonial empire which lasted from the 17th to the 20th century.
-The Dutch initially built up colonial possessions on the basis of indirect state capitalist corporate colonialism, as small European trading-companies often lacked the capital or the manpower for large-scale operations.
-The States General chartered larger organisations—the Dutch West India Company and the Dutch East India Company—in the early seventeenth century to enlarge the scale of trading operations in the West Indies and the Orient respectively.
+The Dutch Empire came to control various territories after the Dutch achieved independence from Spain in the late 16th century.
+The strength of their shipping industry and the expansion of trading routes between Europe and the Orient bolstered the overseas colonial empire, which lasted from the 17th to the 20th century.
+The Dutch initially built up colonial possessions based on indirect state-capitalist corporate colonialism, as small European trading companies often lacked the capital or workforce for large-scale operations.
+The States General chartered larger organizations—the Dutch West India Company and the Dutch East India Company—in the early seventeenth century to enlarge the scale of trading operations in the West Indies and the Orient respectively.
 These trading operations eventually became one of the largest and most extensive maritime trading companies at the time, and once held a virtual monopoly on strategic European shipping-routes westward through the Southern Hemisphere around South America through the Strait of Magellan, and eastward around Africa, past the Cape of Good Hope.
 The companies' domination of global commerce contributed greatly to a commercial revolution and a cultural flowering in the Netherlands of the 17th century, known as the Dutch Golden Age.
-During the Dutch Golden Age, Dutch trade, science and art were among the most acclaimed in Europe.
+During the Dutch Golden Age, Dutch trade, science, and art were among the most acclaimed in Europe.
 Dutch military power was at its height in the middle of the 17th century and in that era the Dutch navy was one of the biggest navies in the world.